mjeammet/mjeammet/README.md

 - 🌱 I’m currently learning python, django and how to become a neat full-stack developer.
 Loving it !

+- 💼 Mostly looking for collaborations on small websites / apps / APIs.
+I'm new to this but I'm also a fast learner 💡

-- 🎲 My number one passion is roleplay games !
+- 🎲 I'm crazy about roleplaying games !
 Yes, D&D, exactly !

-- 💼 Mostly looking for collaborations on small websites / apps / APIs.
-I'm new to this but I'm also a fast learner 🏃‍♀️
+It's an amazingly creative hobby, and I'm looking forward to buildings apps for our community ♥️

 - 📫 You can reach me at marie.jeammet [at] protonmail [dot] com